farlee2121/DevEssentialsBlog/_posts/2022-02-25-Stable-Incremental-Additive.md

 At the very least, they've served as a useful guide for selecting and adapting a personal set of practices.

 ## Further Reading
+- Update: I explore how these properties lead to [Progressive Design](../_posts/2022-03-04-Progressive-Design.md) in a later post
 - I have [Design of Design](https://www.amazon.com/Design-Essays-Computer-Scientist/dp/B005YWVRE2) to thank for much of my understanding of design process and design across disciplines.
 - Mark Seemann has one of the best descriptions of [Open-Closed architecture](https://blog.ploeh.dk/2013/12/03/layers-onions-ports-adapters-its-all-the-same/) I've encountered